 Along with the publication of the Manifesto in 1848, the first Marxist political party i.e. the Communist League was formed.
 However, throughout its lifetime the Communist League remained a paper organization before its death in 1852.
 After being forced to move from Belgium and Germany Marx finally made London his home in1849.
 In his brief stay in Germany, Marx took over the editorship of some newspaper.
 However, this newspaper too was shut down by the Government.
 In London, Marx wrote several political articles for The New York Tribune.
 Marx was actively involved with German Workers’ Educational Society.
 In 1852 Marx published his The Eighteenth Brumaire of Louis Napoleon which was a commentary on the French Revolution of 1848.

 From here on, Marx transformed from a philosopher, idealistic young Hegelian interested in the upliftment of mankind to an economist, scientific minded, mature and a revolutionary person interested in eliminating exploitation of the mankind.
 “Early” Marx is Marx of the Economic and Philosophical Manuscripts; while the “later” Marx is Marx of the Communist Manifesto, A Contribution to the Critique of Political Economy and Das Kapital.

 He predicts the collapse of capitalism.
 Marx as an emotional critic writes in his book “capital has a vampire thirst for the living blood of labour.”
-Despite its prose being fuelled by fury the book manages, and amazingly so, to analyze capitalism with cold logic in the light of then available facts and statistics.
-May be Das capital was the synergy of “early” and the “later” Marx.
+Despite its prose being fuelled by fury the book manages, and amazingly so, to analyze capitalism with cold logic in the light of the available facts and statistics.
+Maybe Das capital was the synergy of “early” and the “later” Marx.
 Its fourth and final edition was published in 1910, after Marx’s death.

 For detailed research paper Click: Karl Marx and his island of thoughts